FreeRADIUS/pam_radius/README.rst

 |BuildStatus|_

 This is the PAM to RADIUS authentication module.
-It allows any Linux or Solaris machine to become a RADIUS client for authentication and password change requests.
+It allows any Linux, OSX or Solaris machine to become a RADIUS client for authentication and password change requests.
 You will need to supply your own RADIUS server to perform the actual authentication.

 The latest version has a simple merger of the original pam_radius session accounting code which will work *only* on Linux.

 See INSTALL for instructions on building and installing this module.
-I have successfully used it for RADIUS authentication on RedHat 4.2, RedHat 5.x, RedHat 6.x, and Solaris 2.6.
+It has been successfully used it for RADIUS authentication on RedHat 4.2, RedHat 5.x, RedHat 6.x, and Solaris 2.6 and OSX 10.9.1.

 A number of options are supported by this module.
 See USAGE for more details.